Ludwig Schnorr von Carolsfeld

 Ludwig Schnorr von Carolsfeld as Wagner's Tannhäuser.

 Ludwig Schnorr von Carolsfeld (2 July 1836 – 21 July 1865) was a German heldentenor.
 The son of painter Julius Schnorr von Carolsfeld, he was trained as a vocalist at the Kreuzschule in Dresden and the Leipzig Conservatory.
-He was a resident artist at the Karlsruhe Hofoper from 1854-1860, and the Semperoper in Dresden from 1860-1865.
+He was a resident artist at the Karlsruhe Hofoper from 1854–1860, and the Semperoper in Dresden from 1860–1865.

 Schnorr von Carolsfeld is best known for creating the role of Tristan in Richard Wagner's opera Tristan und Isolde at its 1865 world premiere at the Bavarian State Opera in Munich; portraying that role opposite his wife, the soprano Malvina Garrigues, as Isolde.
 He died at the age of 29 just weeks after the premiere of this opera from a chill followed by rheumatic fever leading to an apoplexic event to which the overweight tenor succumbed.
 His early death created a mythos in the opera world with legend attributing his demise to the enormous exertions required of a Wagnerian heldentenor.
 While he possessed a strong voice especially suited to operatic works by Wagner and Giuseppe Verdi, he was also capable of performing repertoire more commonly associated with the lyric tenor fach.

 Early life, education, and initial career in Karlsruhe

 Ludwig Schnorr von Carolsfeld was born in Munich on 2 July 1836.
 He was the son of the famous painter Julius Schnorr von Carolsfeld, and nephew of artist Ludwig Ferdinand Schnorr von Carolsfeld.
 He began his musical education at the Kreuzschule in Dresden, and then pursued further studies at the Leipzig Conservatory where he was a pupil of Julius Otto.

-While still a student in Leipzig, Schnorr von Carolsfeld was hired by Eduard Devrient to perform at the Karlsruhe Hofoper, and he also trained his voice further is private lessons with Devrient.
+While still a student in Leipzig, Schnorr von Carolsfeld was hired by Eduard Devrient to perform at the Karlsruhe Hofoper.
+He then continued his vocal training by taking private lessons with Devrient.
 He made his professional opera debut at that theatre in 1854 in the minor role of Naphtali in Étienne Méhul's Joseph.
 Later that same year he performed the small part of a soldier in Giacomo Meyerbeer's Les Huguenots in a production that starred his future wife, the Danish soprano Malvina Garrigues, in the role of Valentine.
 Malvina and Ludwig became engaged in 1857 and married in April 1860.
 Malvina was eleven years older than Ludwig, and she would outlive the tenor by nearly forty years.

 In 1855 Schnorr von Carolsfeld continued to perform in smaller parts at the Karlsruhe Hofoper in Vincenzo Bellini's Norma and Carl Maria von Weber's Der Freischütz.
 He eventually was appointed a principal tenor at Karlsruhe in 1858, and had his first major success of his career at that theatre in the title role of Meyerbeer's Robert le diable.
 This achievement led to engagements as a guest artist in leading roles at the Hoftheater Wiesbaden, the Staatstheater Mainz, the Altes Theater in Düsseldorf, and the Comoedienhaus in Frankfurt.